akoskm/twitter-sign-in-example/README.md

 # twitter-sign-in-example
-"Sign in with Twitter" server side application.
+"Sign in with Twitter" in a web application.

 ### Requirements
 - Java 7